From sketchy potlucks to cat-crazed relatives, the holiday season can present some shaky situations for anyone with allergies.

 - Consider making “allergy-free” dishes separate from others.

-“It’s thoughtful to ask ahead of time if someone has a food allergy,” Kokan said.
+“It’s thoughtful to ask ahead of time if someone has a food allergy,” Keller said.

 If you have a food allergy, always carry an EpiPen.
-As many as 1 in 5 people who have allergic reactions didn’t have their EpiPen at the time, Kokan said.
 Learn how to use an EpiPen with this video.

 Manage dust and mold

 And those holiday decorations?
 Mold can live there, too.
-Often, people with mold allergies have problems with Christmas trees because mold grows in the bark.
+Often, people with mold allergies may have problems with Christmas trees because mold grows on the bark.

-“Pollen actually isn’t the problem because the trees aren’t producing it this time of year,” Kokan said.
+“Pollen actually isn’t the problem because the trees aren’t producing it this time of year,” Keller said.